American Shorthair Cat Characteristics (Quick Facts)

 Thanks to its origins, these cats are highly adaptable.
 Their ancestors spent most of their time outdoors in harsh environment and weather.
 Hence this breed can adjust to pretty much anything.

 And with tolerant and easy-going personality your cat won’t have troubles adapting to any changes that come her way.

 Generally, this is a moderately active breed that can become overweight if not exercised properly.
 Keep your kitty moving with cat laser toys.

 Additionally, a cat tree like the one shown below, will provide perching options and keep the cat active.
 Do your best to engage your cat in interactive play at least once a day to keep her happy and healthy.

-The American Shorthair Cat is best known for its solid body, endurance and excellent health.
+The American Shorthair Cat is best known for its solid body, endurance, and excellent health.
 So far, this breed has no known genetic health problems and requires only regular vet check-up.

 However, some cats of this breed can develop the following problems:

 - Hypertrophic Cardiomyopathy: This is a heart condition that affects the left ventricle and its ability to pump blood into the aorta.
-This results in the thickening of the ventricle since it has to work harder to pump blood.
+This results in the thickening of the ventricle since it must work harder to pump blood.
 This condition usually occurs in male cats that are 5-7 years old.

-The American Shorthair has an average lifespan of 15-20 years, which is fairly long in the cat world.
+The American Shorthair has an average lifespan of 15-20 years, which is long in the cat world.
 To keep your cat healthy in her golden years take her to regular vet check-up, get her vaccinated, and keep her indoors only.

 Invest in proper diet and spend 10 minutes every day playing with your cat to prevent obesity.